NBISweden/LocalEGA/docker/README.md

 It is necessary to also create a `.env` file with the following variables:
 (mostly used to parameterize the docker-compose file itself)

+An example for the `CONF` file can be found at [a relative link](doc/lega.ini.example), but you need to modify passwords and passphrasees accordingly

 	COMPOSE_PROJECT_NAME=ega
 	CODE=<python/code/folder>    # path to folder where setup.py is
-	CONF=<path/to/your/ini/file> # will be mounted in the containers as /etc/ega/conf.ini
+	CONF=<path/to/your/ini/file> # will be mounted in the containers as /etc/ega/conf.ini RSA_HOME=<folder>         # mapped to /root/.rsa on the ega-workers
-	                             # an example can be found [a relative link](doc/lega.ini.example)
-	                             # but you need to modify passwords and passphrasees accordingly
-	RSA_HOME=<folder>         # mapped to /root/.rsa on the ega-workers
 	GPG_HOME=<folder>         # Used on the agent-forwarder and the workers